Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Military Veteran

 What’s Hot: Digital Transformation, $2 Trillion

-Digital Transformation through artificial intelligence, machine learning, robotics and analytics is one of hottest topics in business today.
-The $22 trillion dollar global retail industry is in freefall as Amazon unleashes wave after wave of digital disruption through e-commerce, AWS, devices and media.
+Digital Transformation through artificial intelligence, machine learning, robotics and big data analytics is one of hottest topics in business today.
+The $22 trillion dollar global retail industry is in freefall as Amazon unleashes wave after wave of digital disruption through e-commerce, AWS, Alexa speakers, mobile devices and media.
 The majority of all Web and Mobile advertising dollars are swept up by Google and Facebook.
 Global banking financial services and insurance executives are reeling from fintech startups from Silicon Valley to Boston.
-But these are only the initial ripples of a coming digital tsunami that will impact healthcare, manufacturing and other industries in the coming months and years.
+But these are only the initial placid ripples of a coming digital tsunami that will impact healthcare, manufacturing and other industries in the coming months and years.

 PricewaterhouseCoopers estimates a $2 trillion economic impact from robotics process automation (RPA) digital transformation.
 The firm projects that 45% of work activities can be automated.
 Today, software / hi-tech, banking /financial services industries are leading this revolution, with healthcare and retail lagging, according to a joint KPMG, HFS Research study titled, the “State of Operations and Outsourcing 2017.”